 – Circulates in the meninges, the connective tissue that surrounds the brain.

-- It acts to buoy the brain in its cavity and helps as a shock absorber.
+– It acts to buoy and helps as a shock absorber.

-- The brain is amazing at taking input from the senses and incorporating it into a recognizable process.
+– Input is taken in from the senses and incorporates it into a recognizable process.

 – Sensory input includes: vision, touch, auditory, taste, and smell.

-- The brain also receives signals through the nervous system in control and as a responsive to stimuli.
+– Signals are received through the nervous system in control and as a responsive to stimuli.

 – The brain, cortex, Cerebellum and ganglia largely control movement.

 – The control of movement is passed through the brain into the Spinal Column and back to the specific area of movement.